KiloProjects/Kilonova/docs/contest-work.md

     - [x] Disable pastes for contest problems during contest;
         - Can disable pastes in general now.
         - [ ] More explicit filtering for main platform contests
-    - [ ] Hide problem editors during contest if not admin;
 - [ ] Allow to disable contestant access to others' submissions;
 - [ ] Endpoint for account generation;
-- [ ] Websockets for live updates.
+- [ ] Vendor all dependencies
-    - Or maybe polling

 Medium priority:
 - [ ] Move default custom grading to cms format
     - Also have legacy grader
     - Rename all current grader attachments to grader-legacy
+- [ ] Websockets for live updates.
+    - [ ] Also remember to put the time there, since contest end/start may change
+    - [ ] Or maybe polling
 - [ ] Third checkbox for attachments to include whether they should count towards grading or not;
 - [ ] Make problem score be sum of best subtasks if they exist
 - [ ] Max number of submissions during contest;